bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Core data schemas/Schemas/IfcProductExtension/Entities/IfcAlignment/Documentation.md

 1. Business aspects of alignment
 2. Representation with the IFC geometry resources

 **Business aspects of alignment:** Here the focus is a on a schema structure as close to business terminology as possible.
-Here it is possible to have a very detailed segment structure with many domain specific properties attached.
+It is possible to have a very detailed segment structure with many domain specific properties attached.
 Examples for domain specific properties are design speed or cant deficiency.

 **Representation with IFC geometry:** Here the focus is on using as much of the established IFC geometry entities as possible.
 A mapping between Business aspects and IFC geometry is proposed.